 Bring the essential you will need and keep them accessible.
 Backpacks are always a good idea.
 If you have a young one, don't skip the stroller.
 You will be glad you have it by the time you reach the gates.
 Another staple is "wet wipes", even if your kids aren't diaper age.
 They are great on stick fair food, you can use them to wipe spills on clothing and are especially handy to wipe of chairs and benches when you are ready for a break.

 Decide on your budget before you go.
 Know the costs before you go.
-The cheapest parking is $7.00 and that is for gates 3 and 4.
-If you go to Gate 1, parking will cost you $12.
-This year, for the first time, there is an admissions cost of $2.00 per adult ( 13 and over).
-Ride tickets are $1,00 and most rides require more than one ticket to get on.
+The cheapest parking is $10.00 and that is for Main Parking lot and Gate 4.
 If your kids are older, you can talk with them and give them each their own budget.
 One might be more interested in fair food, while the other loves the rides.
-Be aware of any specials and although a $22 armband for rides sounds pretty expensive before you go, you might find it the best deal if you family really loves the rides.
+Be aware of any specials and although a $25 armband for rides sounds pretty expensive you might find it the best deal if you family really loves the rides.
+Ride tickets are $1 and it can take 3to 4 tickets per ride.
 There is a kiddieland for younger children which is great.
+Remember it closes about 30 minutes before the other rides.
 But remember, the fair is supposed to be an agricultural event and although the rides are enticing, there is lots more to enjoy and alot of it is FREE!
-The Fair offers a wonderful opportunity for kids to see animals "up front and close" and this year's FREE entertainment includes Alley Cats, Butterfly Encounter, Cirque Extreme, the Emerson Petting Zoo, Gavin the Hypnotist, Magic Mike and more..
+The Fair offers a wonderful opportunity for kids to see animals "up front and close" along with other FREE family entertainment.
 Click here to see a schedule .
 The 1/2 mil track hosts a rodeo, tractor pulls, demo derby and motocross.
 And don't forget the petting zoo.

-Bring cash- not alot of vendors accept debit cards,
+Bring cash- most vendors do not accept debit cards,

 Bring some of your own water and emergency snacks, Fair food is great, but also expensive.
 Bring some of your own to help keep costs down and tummies full!
 Prepackaged items are best because of the heat.
 Granola bars and fruit snacks are always great choices.
 It looks like it is going to be hot, so make sure if you take something that needs to remain cool, you have it in a cooler.